shortdoom/shortdoom/README.md

 ✨ DM on twitter.✨

 ✨ Solidity/JS/TS/NodeJS/EVM/Python/Distributed Systems/Aspiring Rust. ✨

+currently: *visit experimental-4626 for multivault extension and other 4626 research*

-currently: *ERC4626 vault & stablecoin -fun repositories will be updated in the near future*
+old: *ERC4626 vault & stablecoin -fun repositories (outdated), check above*

 <!--
 **shortdoom/shortdoom** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.